 “We won’t be developing David Ayer’s cut.”Ann Sarnoff, interview with Brett Lang of Variety – WarnerMedia’s Ann Sarnoff on ‘Zack Snyder’s Justice League’ and DC’s Future – Mar.
 22, 2021

 Of course, when it comes to building a consensus of audience and public satisfaction around these films, the damage is done.
 This split among social media audiences is emblematic of the fresh split in theatre audiences for these movies.
 Some will refuse to partake in the product that comes out from Emmerich and Hamada’s leadership just to show solidarity via #IStandwithRayFisher.
-Others will consider Jenkins’ and Johns’ Wonder Woman 1984 the future direction for tone in the DC movies, compare it directly to Zack Snyder’s Justice League and decline to pursure them further and hope pointlessly for the restoration of lost serial storyline opprtunities via #RestoretheSnyderVerse.
+Others will consider Jenkins’ and Johns’ Wonder Woman 1984 the future direction for tone in the DC movies, compare it directly to Zack Snyder’s Justice League, and decline to pursue them further while hoping pointlessly for the restoration of lost serial storyline opprtunities via #RestoretheSnyderVerse.
 Some others will forgive all past transgressions and turn up for a successful quality DC adaptation regardless of its place in a larger connected universe, as we saw with 2019’s Joker, the second and latest billion-dollar-earning DC adaptation that WB would release.

 But regardless of which direction they go, this development splits and diminshes the audience for DC Films.

 Perhaps it should… if they indeed continue to benefit studio heads who regularly dispose of fall guys, and retire loyal lackies out to the Arrow-Verse once they’ve used them up in the movie game.
-Is that impression a fair summary of the careers of either Walter Hamada or Toby Emmerich?
+Is that impression a fair summary of the executive decision-making careers of either Walter Hamada or Toby Emmerich?
 Emmerich has twenty years of tenure at the studio: a long and storied career in the industry, seemingly starting decades ago from a position heading music production for film, rising to the role of a decision-maker whose main focus seems to be managing high-level strategy, talent, and budget.
 His career, like that of Geoff Johns, contains plenty of works upon which he is executive producer that one can argue have expanded diversity and representation in Hollywood.
 Hamada’s career is shorter, arising from New Line into prominence primarily with his executuve producer role in current and upcoming DC films adaptations.

 “Perhaps we’ve lost the plot a little bit which is that Toby and Walter were part of the green-lighting that allowed Zack’s vision to come to life, which includes sharing the full story about Ray’s character.
 There really was nothing that Walter did against Ray, in fact he offered him a role in the Flash movie.